1. Head outside and dine al fresco

 From mid-September, our mountain biking trails are rideable, opening access to some great trails all within a stone’s throw of your Queenstown accommodation.
-There’s bike rental shops around town and shuttle options too, or you can ride the gondola and hit the Queenstown Bike Park.
+There are bike rental shops around town and shuttle options too.
+From 23 September 2023, you can ride the gondola and hit the Queenstown Bike Park.

-Queenstown is also at the heart of a stunning network of bike trails, that offer more leisurely riding for the whole family.
-Hire a bike and explore, take in vineyards, cafés, and historic sights, or book a bike tour.
-Electric bike hire makes biking accessible for everyone, no matter your age or fitness.
+Queenstown is also at the heart of a stunning bike trail network, offering more leisurely riding for the whole family.
+Hire a bike and explore vineyards, cafés, and historic sights, or book a bike tour.
+Electric bike hire makes biking accessible for everyone, regardless of your age or fitness.

-Grab some scroggin, pack your camera and head for the hills!
-You can tackle many of Queenstown’s most rewarding hiking experiences from downtown, and a couple of hours' hard slog will reward you with incredible views of the mountain ranges that surround Lake Wakatipu.
+Grab some scroggin (trail mix), pack your camera and head for the hills!
+You can tackle many of Queenstown’s most rewarding hiking experiences from downtown including Queenstown Hill, the Tiki Trail and Ben Lomond.
+A couple of hours' hard slog will reward you with incredible views of the snow-capped mountain ranges that surround Lake Whakatipu.

-As the snow begins to thaw, climbing and mountaineering becomes an option for those who aren’t so into ice climbing.
-Warm up on the Via Ferrata, or a climbing wall, before trying abseiling and canyoning, or booking a guided mountaineering trip with our experienced local guides.
+As the snow begins to thaw, climbing and mountaineering become an option for those not so into ice climbing.
+Warm up on a climbing wall, before trying abseiling and canyoning, or booking a guided mountaineering trip with our experienced local guides.

-Queenstown is home to seven spectacular golf courses, including three of New Zealand's most stunning fairways: Jack’s Point, The Hills, and Millbrook Resort.
-These three award-winning Marquee courses make must-play lists for keen golfers worldwide.
+Queenstown is home to eight spectacular golf courses, including four of New Zealand's most stunning fairways: Jack’s Point, The Hills, and Millbrook Resort (Coronet 18 and Remarkables 18).
+These four award-winning Marquee courses make must-play lists for keen golfers worldwide.